Olacgk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0. a script that prints 'Hello, World', followed by a new line to the standard output.
 1. a script that displays a confused smiley "(Ôo)'
 2. display the content of the etc/passwd file
-3.display the content of etc/passwd and etc/hosts
+3. display the content of etc/passwd and etc/hosts
 4. display the last 10 lines of /etc/passwd
-5.display the first 10 lines of /etc/passwd
+5. display the first 10 lines of /etc/passwd
 6. a script that display the third line of the file iacta
 7. a shell script that creates a file named ... ending by a new line
 8. a script that writes into the file ls_cwd_content the result of the command ls -la